Cray-HPE/docs-csm/install/redeploy_pit_node.md

         /dev/sdc: 2 bytes were erased at offset 0x000001fe (PMBR): 55 aa
         ```

         If there was any wiping done, output should appear similar to the snippet above.
-If this is re-ran, there may be no output or an ignorable error.
+If this is re-run, there may be no output or an ignorable error.

 1. If you wish to preserve your conman console logs for the other NCNs, this is your last chance to do so.
 They will be lost after rebooting.
 They are located in `/var/log/conman` on the PIT node.

 1. Quit the typescript session with the `exit` command and copy the file (`csm-livecd-reboot.<date>.txt`) to a location on another server for reference later.